How Long Does a Misdemeanor Stay On Your Record?

 These potential long-term impacts are one of the reasons that so many people are asking: How long does it take to get a misdemeanor expunged?
 The sooner your criminal record is cleared the better it is for employment and rental applications.

-Individuals wondering, how do I know if I have a misdemeanor on my record, can easily find out by performing a background check on themselves.
+Individuals wondering, how to know if I have a misdemeanor on my record, can easily find out by performing a background check on themselves.

 The fastest and easiest way to run a full background check on yourself is to use the search bar at the top of this page to perform free public records search using your first and last name.